PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_jetson_baseboard.md

 ::: info
 This Jetson setup is tested with Nvidia Jetpack 6.0 (Ubuntu 22.04 base) and ROS 2 Humble, which are the versions currently supported by PX4-Autopilot community.
-The host computer is also running Ubuntu 22.04.
+The development computer is also running Ubuntu 22.04.
 :::

 The Jetson companion computer can be flashed from a development computer using the [Nvidia SDK Manager](https://docs.nvidia.com/sdk-manager/download-run-sdkm/index.html#download-sdk-manager) when the board is in recovery mode.